Placeholder canvas

 The core principles for maintaining WCAG compliance can be encapsulated in the acronym POUR – Perceivable, Operable, Understandable, and Robust.
 Grasping these principles provides a comprehensive understanding of how to align with web accessibility standards and legal requirements.

 • Operable: An operable website enables users to interact seamlessly through various means – clicking, touching, swiping, or using voice and keyboard commands.
-The user experience (UX) should be frictionless, ensuring smooth navigation without obstacles.
-Functional elements, such as form submissions, links, and multimedia controls, should be effortlessly usable.
+The user experience (UX) should be frictionless.
+Functional elements, such as form submissions, links, and multimedia controls, should be pretty straightforward and easy to use.
 Accessibility includes ensuring that assistive technologies can integrate seamlessly, allowing users with disabilities to access all facets of digital spaces without hindrance.

 • Understandable: Simplify and clarify – this is the guiding principle for online UX.
 Messages should provide clear instructions, alt text for images must be concise and descriptive, and users should easily grasp the content’s value.
 Adhering to web accessibility guidelines means making text and image-based content universally clear, legible, and in easily understandable language.
 This approach accommodates individuals with cognitive and learning disabilities, ensuring that everyone gains value from the site.